 The games will be randomly selected from all of the available games at 82.
 Special thanks to EightyTwo for sponsoring the IFPA fee so the only cost is coin drop, which is .50/game.

 Player selection will be balanced across the entire season in order to minimize having to play the same opponent multiple times.
 Players will earn points according to their final finishing order on each game — 1st place is 3 points, 2nd is 2 point, 3rd is 1 point, and 4th is 0 points.
 Points will be summed at the end of each meet, and will accumulate across the season.
-Only the 3 best weeks will be used for each player (so you can safely miss one week).
+Only the top 3 weeks will be used for each player (so you can safely miss one week).

-On the 5th week, we will hold finals for all players who attended at least four weeks of the season.
+On the 5th week, we will hold finals for all players who attended at least two weeks of the season.
 Players will be split into divisions based on their point totals throughout the season.
 The number of divisions and size of the divisions will depend on the total number of players.
 See playoff section below for more details.

 1. SCPL League Overview and Rules

 The Space City Pinball League (SCPL) rules provide a format for running a friendly league competition for pinball players of all skill levels.
 These rules are designed for leagues of any number of players, playing on six machines at a single location.
 Competition is designed to be exciting down to the last ball of every game, and playoff spots are often not decided until the final ball has drained.
 The nature of the SCPL league system allows players of all skill levels to play in a single league which is fun and competitive for everyone.
 New league players are welcome to join the league at any time!

 This document will cover the general overview of the Space City Pinball League to be held at 82.
 Any rulings not covered in this document will refer to the PAPA World Champion Official Rules.

 Quick Reference for rulings: http://www.spacecitypinball.com/downloads/quick_rules.pdf

 1.1 League Officials